ffigura/Euler-deconvolution-python/README.md

 	conda install numpy matplotlib

-The program for Euler deconvolution "euler_python.py" and "synthetic_euler_python.py" are compatible with both Python 2.7 and 3.7.
+The program for Euler deconvolution "euler_python.py" and the additional codes "synthetic_test.py", "plot_functions.py" and "estimates_statistics.py" are compatible with both Python 2.7 and 3.7.

 ## Reproducing the results

-The results and figures for the synthetic test are reproducible from the folder `code/test_4_sources` and `code/test_2_sources`.
+The results and figures for the synthetic test are reproducible from the folders `/test_4_sources` and `/test_2_sources`.
 Ruuning the code `synthetic_test.py` will allow the reprodution of the results.
-For more information read the file `README.MD` or `README.txt` in the folder `code/`.
+For more information read the file `README.MD` or `README.txt` in the folders `/test_4_sources` and `/test_2_sources`.

 ## License